j-bull2003/j-bull2003/README.md

 ## I'm a Junior Software Engineer

 - 💻 I am working on creating more projects with Github.
-- 🌱 I’m most interested in Python/Django, however I love React and Typescript.
+- 🌱 I’m ues Javascript/Node but I'm most interested in Python/Django.
-- 👩‍💻 I study Software engineering at university.
+- 👩‍💻 I study CS at university.